 Meditation isn't about "shutting everything out" or trying to stop thoughts.
 It's about strengthening awareness of thoughts, and learning to observe them without getting caught up in them.

-This state leads to conditioned behavior, which dictates our decisions, actions, and reactions, and leads to the struggles we all face:
+This normal state leads to conditioned behavior, which dictates our decisions, actions, and reactions, and leads to the struggles we all face: